aminajavaid30/data-visualization/README.md

 # data-visualization
-This repository contains data visualizations using Python libraries like matplotlib, seaborn, and plotly.
+This repository contains data visualizations using Python libraries like matplotlib and seaborn.